NINA SIMONE PIANO COMPETITION

 An up to thirty (30) minute recital of the competitor’s choice.

-Any concerto, in consultation and as approved by the Artistic Director and Cincinnati Symphony Orchestra.
+Any concerto, in consultation and as approved by the Artistic Director and Cincinnati Symphony Orchestra AND 15-30 minutes of solo (recital/non-orchestral) repertoire as selected from any of the previous rounds of the competition.

 NOTE: In the event that a competitor advances to the Finals and it becomes apparent that the competitor is unable to perform their concerto with the CSO, the Competition reserves the right to disallow performance in the Final Round.